teamforage/forage-android-sdk/README.md

             // Please replace this line with a real hashed customer ID value. customerId = UUID.randomUUID().toString()
         )

         when (response) {
             is ForageApiResponse.Success -> {
                 val adapter: JsonAdapter<PaymentMethod> = moshi.adapter(PaymentMethod::class.java)

                 val result = adapter.fromJson(response.data)

                 _paymentMethod.value = result
             }
             is ForageApiResponse.Failure -> {
                 _error.value = response.message
             }
         }

         _isLoading.value = false
     }
 ```

 ## Performing a balance check

+### Step 1: Add the `ForagePINEditText` UI component

+You need to add the `ForagePINEditText` component to your app to check a card's balance.
+If you need help, refer to the instructions for [adding the UI component](#step-1-add-the-foragepanedittext-ui-component) in the method above.
+Just change the component name!

+### Step 2: Check the balance of the EBT Card

-ForageSDK will expose the following function to check the EBT card balance:
+The ForageSDK exposes the following function to check the balance of an EBT card:

 ```kotlin
     suspend fun checkBalance(